Matters — September 2025

 Jefferson Boulevard Viaduct Engineering Services (25-2666A)

-The city authorized a supplemental engineering services contract with Gresham Smith for additional work on Phase I of the Jefferson Boulevard Viaduct Modification and Realignment project.
-The project includes engineering support for demolition of a portion of the Kay Bailey Hutchison Convention Center.
-This infrastructure modification will reshape the viaduct alignment in downtown Dallas.
+The city approved a supplemental engineering services agreement with Gresham Smith for Phase I of the Jefferson Boulevard Viaduct Modification and Realignment project, which includes demolition of a portion of the Kay Bailey Hutchison Convention Center.
+This contract provided additional professional engineering services needed to support the viaduct modification and related demolition work.
+The agreement was approved on September 24, 2025.

 Sep 24: Approved As An Individual Item